kaizen-ai/kaizenflow/docs/marketing/dropcontact.how_to_guide.md

 ## Example Notebook(s)

 - An example notebook is at `marketing/notebooks/SorrTask606_Get_email_from_dropcontact.ipynb`.
-It contains a full process for adding extracted data into an existing Google Sheet.
+- It contains a full process for adding extracted data into an existing Google Sheet.

 ## Dataflow

+### Input

-- Input: Three sequences representing `First Name`, `Last Name`, `Company Name`;
+- Three sequences representing `First Name`, `Last Name`, `Company Name`
-  The API key for dropcontact.
+- API key for dropcontact

+### Output

-- Output: An dataframe containing all data available from DropContact.
-Empty string is set for data not present.
+- DataFrame containing all data available from DropContact API
+- Empty string is set for data not present

 ## Usage